qilingframework/rtfd.io/docs/syscall_api.md

 This is applicable to operational API as well, the header file will be the guideline how we can split the API into different files.

 ### How to start
-Before writing an API or syscall, user can always try ql.set_api or ql.set_syscall.
+Before writing an API or syscall, user can always try ql.os.set_api or ql.os.set_syscall.
 Please see [Hijack](https://docs.qiling.io/en/latest/hijack/).
 This will be a very simple way to test out customized syscall or API before modifying the core source codes.

 ### Contributing
 After adding syscall into core.
 Please make sure edit qiling/os/linux/<arch>.py to match the syscall function and syscall number.